muarshad01/C-_Programming/section_13_oop_classes_and_objects.md

 * Pass arguments to class member methods as `const`
 * We can also create `const` objects
-* What happens if we call member functions on `const` objects?
+* What happens if we call member methods on `const` objects?
 * `const`-correctness

 ```c++